Marot

 Marot (Punjabi, مروٹ) is a city in Bahawalnagar District in Punjab, Pakistan.
-This city is situated at the border of India and Pakistan.
-This city is situated 50 km from Fortabbas, 160 km from Bahawalnagar and 100 km from Bahawalpur.
+This city is situated at the border with India.
+This city is situated 50 km from Fort Abbas, 160 km from Bahawalnagar and 100 km from Bahawalpur.
 The population of the city is estimated 20,000, with some 280,000 in the entire district.
 It contains some notable forts such as Marot Fort, Jaamgarh, Mojgarh and Meergarh.

-Mostly people are farmers in the area and the major crops are wheat, cotton, mustard and sugar cane.
+Local people are largely associated with farming and major crops are wheat, cotton, mustard and sugarcane.

-The spoken languages are Punjabi And Urdu.
+The spoken languages are Punjabi and Urdu.
+The Marot is one of the nine principal fortiefied Bhati Rajput towns in the Thar Desert, according to historical records.